aabmets/useful-scripts/optimize remote databases/README.md

 This approach causes the optimization process to take slightly longer, but it prevents having to test the optimization results for Deadlock conditions and having to re-insert tables into the workload.

-Due to the implemented concurrency, this solution is scalable for the optimization of large quantities of servers and databases in relatively short timeframes.
+Due to the implemented concurrency, this solution is scalable to large quantities of servers and databases.